tldr-pages/tldr/pages/common/where.md

 # where

-> Reports all known instances of command.
+> Reports all known instances of a command.
-> It could be an executable in PATH environment variable, an alias or a shell builtin.
+> It could be an executable in the PATH environment variable, an alias, or a shell builtin.

 - Find all instances of a command: